 cad red or windsor red

-palette knife (I use Blick or utrecht brand, style #5)
+palette knife (I use Blick brand, style #5)

 Murphy’s oil soap and bar soap for washing the brushes

 Hand lotion for before and after to help clean hand

 I am trained in oil and far less familiar with acrylic, please bear with me.

 Less expensive acrylics are more translucent-students have universally reported this to be a source of frustration.
 Paint marked “student grade” is more transparent in any medium.
 Reliable brands have been Golden and Liquitex.

 Also to consider is light vs heavy body.
 I have found “heavy body” acrylics difficult to work with.
 But my experience is limited and out of date.
 It could be worth experimenting with “heavy body” paints especially if you are drawn to thicker, impasto style painting.

 With oil paint I use a variety of brands, for the most part artist grade but sometimes student grade.
 The less expensive and student grades of paint have more medium or binder than the costlier artists grade, sometimes this is quite helpful.
 The most expensive paints (Schmenke and Holbine, for example, have the highest density of pigment, but I find them to stiff to work with and so they are not on my palette.
 Experimentation is helpful with brands and grades of paint.

 It is common practice for an artist to further their understanding of technique by making a painting “after” another painting or making a “copy”.
 The “Copies” we make in these classes are for the purpose of examining composition, value, color and brushwork rather than on mimicking materials and techniques.
 I find it a wonderful way to enjoy a painting.
 Every time I make a copy I am thrilled with what I learn.